azat-co/practicalnode/chapter10/chapter10.md

 $ telnet /tmp/repl-app-azat
 ```

-You should be prompted with a standard &gt;, which means you’re in the REPL.
+You should be prompted with a more sign (`>`), which means you’re in the REPL.

-Or, if you want to connect to the remote server right away, i.e., by-passing the SSH step, you can modify the code to this:
+Or, if you want to connect to the remote server right away, i.e., bypassing the SSH step, you can modify the code to this:

 ```js
 const repl = require('repl')